How to Stop Snacking At Night with Somatic Therapy and Intuitive Eating

 2. Orienting.

 Look around your space, moving your head, neck, chest, and eyes.
 Bonus points for moving your jaw a little bit!
-Orienting can help the nervous system understand that it is not in danger.
+Orienting can help the nervous system understand that it is not in danger

 3. Mindfulness meditation.

 Mindfulness allows you to be able to track sensation in the body a bit better.
 This will help you to be able to begin to notice the difference between being emotionally overwhelmed/fatigued and being physically hungry.
+I often refer my clients to the Headspace app which has a free 7 day trial.
+It is a wonderful tool for understanding how and why we meditate.

 Identify Emotional Drivers